Get started

 • You can add, reorder, modify, and remove your search domains.

-If you’d prefer not to manage DNS settings via the admin console, you can instead publish records on your public-facing DNS server, assuming you have one.
-The DNS names can be looked up (converted to a private IP address) by anyone on the Internet, but because Tailscale IP addresses are only accessible to users of your network, this is relatively harmless.
+If you prefer not to manage DNS settings through the admin console, you can instead publish records on your public-facing DNS server if you have one.
+The DNS names can be looked up (converted to a private IP address) by anyone on the internet, but because Tailscale IP addresses are only accessible to users of your network, this is relatively harmless.

 Almost every organization already has a public DNS server for routing email and publishing a website, so this is easier than setting up an internal private DNS server.

-Tailscale does not offer a DNS server, so you will need to use one that you run yourself, or one offered by your cloud or domain host, or by some other DNS provider.
-Note that public DNS names may take a while to propagate once you add them.
+Tailscale does not offer a DNS server, so you need to use one you run yourself or one offered by your cloud, domain host, or DNS provider.

-Traditionally, network admins will use a tool like nslookup to review DNS responses for various domains.
-However, on some platforms nslookup doesn’t use DNS information provided by the OS, and returns incorrect results.
-You’ll likely notice this issue when using split DNS or MagicDNS, which rely on advanced DNS features.
+Traditionally, network admins use tools like nslookup to review DNS responses for various domains.
+However, on some platforms, nslookup doesn't use DNS information provided by the operating system, and returns incorrect results.
+You'll likely notice this issue when using split DNS or MagicDNS, which rely on advanced DNS features.

-To test DNS settings on different platforms, we recommend the following approaches:
+To test DNS settings on different platforms, Tailscale recommends the following approaches:

 Use the native dscacheutil command: